AlienMajik/pwnagotchi_plugins/README.md

 ## Database Schema Updates

 On startup, SnoopR checks the detections table for channel and auth_mode columns using PRAGMA table_info.
 If missing, it adds them with ALTER TABLE commands, logging the updates (e.g., [SnoopR] Added "channel" column to detections table) for seamless compatibility.
+The database also includes indexes on detections.network_id, networks.mac, and detections.timestamp for faster queries.

 ## Usage